aio-libs/yarl/README.rst

   Every URL change generates a new URL object.

-  But the library doesn't any decode/encode transormations leaving end user to cope with these gory details.
+  But the library doesn't any decode/encode transformations leaving end user to cope with these gory details.